Drought hits Ijivitari | Loop PNG

 He said currently the people have been relying on store brought food which is expensive and not suitable.

-He said garden food is being sent in from other districts and province but it is also an expensive exercise.
+He said garden food is being sent in from other districts and provinces but it is also an expensive exercise.

-Nunisa said their plight for aid has been brought to provincial government and government agencies to take a proactive approached towards assisting those affected.
+Nunisa said their plight for aid has been brought to the provincial government and government agencies to take a proactive approach towards assisting those affected.

 Meanwhile, a fundraising activity will be held on September 2nd at the Nature Park to raise funds that will go towards supporting the affected communities.